-In the Middle School, we offer a multitude of after-school activities that encourage students try new things and push beyond their comfort zones.
+In the Middle School, we offer a multitude of after-school activities that encourage students to try new things and push beyond their comfort zones.

 Practices and games are typically held from 3 to 5 p.m., with occasional weekend games.
 We offer round-trip transportation to practices and games, whether they take place at our satellite sports complex or at an area school.
 A comprehensive list of sports offered is available on our Athletics page.
 Rounding out our athletic offerings are club teams, including equestrian, mountain biking and water polo.